geoont/wikie-pooh/README.md

 ## Usage

-To check the examples go to cd ~/.npm/nodemw/0.3.14/package/examples.
-To see the content of the Wikipedia *River* page eun the pooh1.njs file: ```node pooh1.njs```.  *Category* lines at the end of the page look promising.
+ * To check the examples go to cd ~/.npm/nodemw/0.3.14/package/examples.
+ * To see the content of the retrieved Wikipedia *River* page run: ```node pooh1.njs```.

 ## Developing

+ * nodemw docs are here: https://github.com/macbre/nodemw
+ * *Category* lines at the end of the page look promising, also check http://en.wikipedia.org/wiki/Help:Category .

 ### Tools